-FOMC's Summary of Economic Projections
+Summary of Economic Projections

-The SEP reports estimates of a longer-run unemployment rate, which is described as the rate ". . . to which a policymaker expects the economy to converge over time maybe in five or six years-in the absence of further shocks and under appropriate monetary policy."
-This description sounds most consistent with the LRU in our taxonomy.
+The SEP is the quarterly economic projections of individual FOMC participants.14 Since 2009, the SEP had reported estimates of an LRU, which is described as the rate "to which a policymaker expects the economy to converge over time-maybe in five or six years-in the absence of further shocks and under appropriate monetary policy."
+This description appears most consistent with the LRU in our taxonomy.

-The Tealbook
+Tealbook

 The benchmark unemployment rate in the Tealbook, which the Board's staff calls the "natural rate of unemployment," is a judgmental estimate that we think is best categorized as an SPU.
-In addition to being informed by the behavior of price and wage inflation, the Tealbook's estimate is informed by structural factors affecting the labor market, such as changes in the demographic and educational composition of the workforce, as well as by transitory factors, such as temporary extensions of unemployment insurance benefits or changes in the efficiency of matching job seekers and job vacancies.
+15 In addition to being informed by the behavior of nominal wage growth and price inflation, the Tealbook's estimate is informed by structural factors affecting the labor market, such as changes in the demographic and educational composition of the workforce, as well as by transitory factors, such as temporary extensions of unemployment insurance benefits or changes in the efficiency of matching job seekers and job vacancies.